nivvoudit/RFID-Blocking/README.md

 ![Card_Blocker_Sleeve](https://github.com/nivvoudit/RFID-Blocking/assets/25519970/88f08fd3-4ecc-4968-811b-74215e9a22c8)

 I know, right?
 At face value, one might say: *"This is literally just a small paper envelope.
-I can just take a long CVS receipt, cut it up, draw doodles with a sharpie and make a fun side hustle selling identity theft "protection envelopes" on Etsy."*
+I can just take a long CVS receipt, cut it up, draw doodles with a sharpie and make a fun side hustle selling identity theft "protection envelopes" on Etsy.
+Gary Vaynerchuk is going to be so proud of me!"*

-While doing some research, I learned that in 2010, the USCIS began issuing "RFID enhanced" Green Cards.
-As a former greencard holder turned naturalized American citizen, I am aware of the importance of safeguarding such information as it is highly sensitive.
+Well...in doing some research, I learned that in 2010, the USCIS began issuing "RFID enhanced" Green Cards.
+As a former greencard holder turned naturalized American citizen, I am aware of the importance of safeguarding such information as that data is *highly* sensitive.
 This little card holder is a sort of electromagnetically opaque sleeve that shields one's green card from external readers.
 At a minimum, it will make contactless access to one's RFID more difficult.
 One user claimed that *"the card holder definitely looks like a standard paper, but it is embedded with a very thin metal foil inside the 2 outside paper layers.
 I was able to scratch the corners of the paper and was able to see aluminum like thin foil."*

 **Interesting.** Let's test it out!